CGCL-codes/XGCN_library/docs/source/user_guide/model_running_examples.rst

 Model Running Examples
 ===================

-We provide the data and scripts to reproduce the results in our xGCN paper.
+We provide model running examples on two large-scale social network dataset: Pokec and LiveJournal, which are used in our xGCN paper.

-The Poke and LiveJournal datasets used in the paper are here:
+The data can be downloaded from here:
 `pokec_and_livejournal_data <https://data4public.blob.core.windows.net/xgcn/instance_pokec_and_livejournal.zip>`_.
 (The Xbox dataset is an industrial one and is not able to be public.)
 To download and process them, please refer to the "Data Preparation" section and